 Tampa Bay has some of the most diverse and beautiful kayaking locations in the entire country.
 With seemingly countless winding rivers, crystal clear springs, and endless miles of ocean coastlines, choosing the perfect location for your paddling adventure can be overwhelming.
-To make your decision a little easier, we put together a list of our favorite Tampa Bay paddling spots that we are sure you will love.
+To make your decision a little easier, we put together a list of our favorite Tampa Bay kayaking spots that we are sure you will love.

-Weedon Island Preserve
+Weedon Island Preserve Kayak Tours

 DO NOT WORRY!
-The Weedon Island Preserve is totally salt water so you do not have to keep on the look out for alligators while you are swimming and paddling.
+The Weedon Island Preserve is 100% salt water so you do not have to keep on the look out for alligators while you are swimming and paddling.
 We do, however, recommend that when you enter the water you drag your feet through the sand and do the stingray shuffle and no that is not a new dance move in an Usher song.
 This hip dance move will help scare away any stingrays buried beneath the sand around you.

 The Weedon Island Preserve is an amazing spot for all types of kayakers and is especially great for families.
 If you have your own kayaks, there is a dock at the very end of Weedon Drive NE that you can launch from, but if you do not, you can easily book a tour with ECOmersion Kayak Tours.

-Tampa River Walk Kayaking
+Kayaking Tampa River Walk

-There is literally no better way to take in the majestic beauty of Tampa bay then by the water.
+There is literally no better way to take in the majestic beauty of Tampa Bay than by the water.
 Viewing the city from the water will you give you a whole new perspective of Tampa.
-We love to start our paddle at Bayshore Boulevard and take in the stunning Hillsborough bay before heading up the Hillsborough River as we go through the heart of Tampa.
-You will be able to see the famous Tampa River Walk and on the other side you can appreciate the beautiful architecture of the University of Tampa.
+We love to start our Tampa Kayak Tour at Bayshore Boulevard to take in the stunning Hillsborough bay before heading up the Hillsborough River.
+The Hillsborough River takes you through the heart of Tampa.
+The famous Tampa RiverWalk is on one side, and the beautiful architecture of the University of Tampa on the other.
 This is truly Tampa Bay kayaking.